kawilkinson/steam-lens/README.md

 **Logout**

-Logs user out if they're already logged in, uses refresh token in cookie to ensure it matches up
+Logs user out if they're already logged in, uses refresh token in cookie to ensure it matches up.

 Endpoint: POST /v1/users/logout